 HOW DO I BECOME CERTIFIED AS A FOOD SUPPLIER?

-Call EQAS on (08) 8338 2771 to tailor a certification program to meet your specific needs and timetables.
+Call EQAS on (08) 8338 2771 to tailor a food safety program to meet your specific needs and timetables.

 EQAS can help you develop and implement the program, and then provide yearly reassessments to assist you in maintaining your certification, and ensuring ongoing market access to your customers.